worldline-go/wkafka/README.md

 # if this value is more than max_poll_records then max_poll_records will be used
 batch_count: 100
 dlq:
-  disable: false # disable dead letter queue
+  disabled: false # disable dead letter queue
   topic: "" # dead letter topic name, it can be assigned in the kafka config's format_dlq_topic
   retry_interval: "10s" # retry time interval of the message if can't be processed, default is 10s
   start_offset: 0 # -1 to start end of the offsets